Day 1 – Vang Vieng Outskirts

 Where to stay in Vang Vieng

 Vang Vieng is a small walkable town with two main areas to stay, either in town or just across the bridge.
+Consider staying in the town center for easy access to restaurants and bars.
+Or choose the riverside accommodations to enjoy scenic views and a tranquil atmosphere.

 Best Time to Visit Vang Vieng